webdetails/sparkl/README.md

 ##How to use a CPK Plugin

-###CPK main concepts

-_Elements_ are both Kettle (transformations and jobs) and Dashboards (CDE)

-_Endpoints_ are kettle transformations and jobs.
- These accept external parameters and stepnames (How to specify these parameters and stepnames will be explained ahead)

-_Dashboards_ are CDE format pages built on CDE that may have interactions or just simply show data Dashboards accept the parameter "mode" that you can use to specify between "edit" or "render"

-_Commands_ can be called whether or not you have dashboards or endpoints on your CPK-Plugin (The list will be down bellow)

-#####Note that the elements have unique names therefore there can only be one element called "Home" per instance!

 ###How to use an endpoint:

 It's really simple, to use an endpoint you can just type this on your browser address bar: